ExeClim/Isca/docs/source/modules/convection_simple_betts_miller.rst

 Diagnostics
 -----------
 The diagnostics are not sent out within the call to convection but are sent out from ``idealized_moist_phys.F90`` with the module name ``atmosphere``.
-The diagnostics relevant to the simple Betts--Miller scheme are in the table below.
+The diagnostics relevant to the simple Betts-Miller scheme are in the table below.

 +-------------------+----------------------------+------------------------------------+
 | Name              | Description                | Units                              |